zcxu-eric/Ego4d_TalkNet_ASD/README.md

 ### Data preparation

-Download video clips and annotations (csv) for audio-visual diarization benchmark following the Ego4D download [instructions](https://github.com/facebookresearch/Ego4d/blob/main/ego4d/cli/README.md).
+Download data manifest (`manifest.csv`) and annotations (`av.json`) for audio-visual diarization benchmark following the Ego4D download [instructions](https://github.com/facebookresearch/Ego4d/blob/main/ego4d/cli/README.md).

 Note: the default folder to save videos and annotations is ```./data```, please create symbolic links in ```./data``` if you save them in another directory.
 The structure should be like this:

 data/
+* csv/
+  * manifest.csv
 * json/
   * av.json
 * split/